 - If the project is considered large and complex, additional notification requirements apply.
 Contact a permit specialist or analyst for additional information.

-Use of either the OFFICIAL NOTICE letter or postcard is required to be sent by U.S. Mail to notify an adjoining property owner.
+The OFFICIAL NOTICE letter is required to be sent by U.S. Mail to notify an adjoining property owner.
 Note: Permit application materials are not required to be sent with this notice.

 Adjoining Property Owner Notification is not required for a Shoreland Registration submission.

 An Adjoining Property Owner Notice for Shoreland Permits is as follows:

 Adjoining Property Owners to be Notified